CrashServer/webFoxDot/README.md

 - Some shortcuts may not work because we don't have tested all configurations (Windows, Linux, MacOs, different browser, different key mapping...)
 - Not tested with Renardo yet

+> [!WARNING]
+> This version is not yet fully working with Renardo, we are working on it.

 ## ✅ Requirements
 - a fully working FoxDot or Renardo installation
 - a working SuperCollider installation